scriptPilot/app-framework/docs/images.md

 To disable image preloading, set `preloadImages: false` in the configuration file.
 To use the updated setting, you have to restart the development server.

-To update the preloader, you have to restart the development server as well.
+To update the preloader after adding new images to your application, you have to restart the development server as well.